idage10/GoGlobalTravel/README.md

 The answers for the Go Global travel exam are in the root directory under file name:
 * **GoGlobalAnswers.pdf**

-Follow the steps below to run both.
+Follow the steps below to run both projects.

 ---